Tuesday, February 28, 2012

 Gates & Their Differing Traits

-GATES ARE INVITING.
-Gates are exciting.
-Gates can be decorative, humble, broken or ominous.
-The photographs I took of gates and found when searching for a word beginning with the letter "G" unlocked my imagination and reminded me of how fascinated I am with these conflicting constructs that function as both barriers and passageways.
+GATES ARE inviting for different reasons.
+They can be decorative or humble and appear impenetrable, broken or ominous.
+The photographs I took of gates and found when searching for a word beginning with the letter "G" unlocked my imagination and reminded me of how fascinated I am with these conflicting constructs that function both as barriers and passageways.

 Some gates give hints like this peek-boo view of Meg's Place, a Bed & Breakfast at Crescent Beach that catches my eye whenever I walk by.
-And some gates are solid so no one can peer through.
+Other gates are solid so no one can peer through.

 I have always been curious about the gates I encounter.
 Each gate is like a cover of book from which the plot of the story inside, fairly or not, will be judged.
 Each gate is the introduction to a mystery.

 Some gates swing open and some slide.
-There are inner gates where minds close and hearts hide.
-All gates lead to somewhere on the other side, including Bill Gates who ironically was born with the right name to foreshadow his ability to open communications through technology.
+All gates lead to somewhere on the other side, including Bill Gates, born with the perfect name to foreshadow his role in opening communications through technology world-wide.

-Some gates are stunningly glamorous like this famed gold-painted gate at the Palace of Versailles that I, along with thousands of other tourists, couldn't resist photographing when visiting France.
+Some gates are stunningly glamorous like this famed gold-painted gate at the Palace of Versailles that I, along with thousands of other tourists, couldn't resist photographing during a visit to France.

 Some gates stand alone in quiet dignity.